melvinchia3636/lifeforge/README.md

 ## 🖥 Screenshots

-Note that these are just some screenshots of a few modules
+The screenshots provided are just a glimpse of Lifeforge.
+There's a lot more to explore and discover within the project.

 <div align="center">
 <img width="49%" src="https://github.com/melvinchia3636/personalManagementSystem/assets/64565584/d30f7bb2-9323-4ac5-8489-2a46a0bb81e9">